-1) Download and install Driver Easy.
+- Download and install Driver Easy.
 Then run it on your Windows.

+- Click Update next to your flagged printer driver to automatically download and install the correct version of this driver (you can do this with the FREE version).
 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

 If there were any corrupted or incompatible data in your PDF file, your file wouldn’t be printed successfully.
 Here we give you two methods to try:

-1) Open your PDF file in Acrobat Reader.
+- Open your PDF file in Acrobat Reader.

-2) Click the print icon on the toolbar.
+- Click the print icon on the toolbar.

-2nd.
-Recreate a new PDF file:
+2. Recreate a new PDF file

-1) Choose a way to recreate a new PDF file:
+- Choose a way to recreate a new PDF file:

 a) If you downloaded the PDF file from a URL or cloud, download it again and save it directly to your hard drive.